Essential Tools for Freelancing Productivity

 Below is the master list of some essential digital tools for freelancers, organized by category.
 I have also included some basic tools that you might already be using for your core work.

-Some of these tools might be a part of your basic tools, depending on your core work, but they may be extra or new for someone else.
+Some of these tools might be a part of your basic tools, depending on your core work, but they may be unfamiliar to others.

 I have focused on tools that are free or freemium, mobile-accessible, and easy enough for a beginner to learn.